cedalo/streamsheets-documentation/docs/_sources/functions/streams/timescalecreate_table.rst.txt

 |star| This is a `Streamsheets Professional <https://cedalo.com/download/>`_ feature.

 Creates a table in the timescaledb and sets up its schema.
+Click :ref:`here<timescalefunctions>` for a more detailed tutorial on timescaledb functions.

 .. note::
     As of right now, the timescale functions work with the internal timescaledb.
 Leave the Producer parameter empty and the connection is setup.
 We are working on allowing further timescale connections.